New College Nottingham

 History: Formed by three mergers between four FE colleges in Nottingham.

 Address: Five main campuses in Nottingham plus a number of smaller centres.
 Locations include the historic Lace Market district of the city, as well as the academic district.

-Ambience: All the benefits of a large college, with individual campuses offering a warm welcome to students.
+Ambience: All the benefits of a large college with individual campuses offering a warm welcome to students.

 Vital statistics: Over 18,000 students, of whom 6,000 are studying full-time.
 Offers a broad range of vocational and academic courses from pre-entry to university-level, with more than 900 students studying Higher Education programmes including HNCs, HNDs, foundation and top-up degrees, and teacher training (PGCE/Cert Ed).

-Added value: Facilities include a commercial training restaurant, training and commercial hair and beauty salons, performing arts theatres, music recording studios and rehearsal rooms.
+Added value: Facilities include a commercial training restaurant, training and commercial hair and beauty salons, a gallery, performing arts theatres, music recording studios and rehearsal rooms.
 Strong industry links with employers enable the college to provide work placements for students.